-The number of sections adopted in ord ier to compry with: Federal statute: Federal rules or standards: Recently enacted state statutes: New New New Amended Amended Amended 1 Repealed Repealed Repealed The number of sections adopted at the request of a nongovernmental entity: New Amended Repealed The number of sections adopted in the New der to clarify, streamli Amended 1 ne, or reform agency pro The number of sections adopted using New : Amended Repealed and the second s Negotiated rule making: New Amended Repealed Pilot rule making: New Amended Repealed Other alternative rule making: New Amended Repealed
+Note: If any category is left blank, it will be calculated as zero.
+No descriptive text.

+Count by whole WAC sections only, from the WAC number through the history note.
+A section may be counted in more than one category.

+The number of sections adopted in order to comply v with:

+Federal statute: New Amended Repealed

+Federal rules or standards: Amended Repealed

+Recently enacted state statutes: Amended Repealed

+The number of sections adopted at the request of a nongovernmental entity:

+New Amended Repealed

+The number of sections adopted on the agency's own initiative:

+New Amended 2 Repealed

+The number of sections adopted in order to clarify, streamline, or reform agency procedures:

+New Amended Repealed

+The number of sections adopted using:

+Negotiated rule making: New Amended Repealed

+Pilot rule making: New Amended Repealed

+Other alternative rule making: New Amended Repealed

+Date Adopted: September 26, 2018 Sig gnature:

+Name: Erin T Lopez En Stage

+Title: Rules Coordinator 0 1 r

-AMENDATORY SECTION (Amending WSR 16-12-083, filed 5/31/16, effective 7/1/16)
+AMENDATORY SECTION (Amending WSR 18-06-078, filed 3/6/18, effective 4/6/18)